 We’ve also tried to provide links to the manufacturer’s chimney extension for those models, but if you’re in doubt or having trouble finding one then just contact the manufacturer directly.

 The DIY Approach

 When all else fails you can take matters into your own hands and have a local metal fabricator bend a steel sheet for you.
 You would need to bring them the specifications of your range hood chimney, and it would be best to bring the chimney itself so that they can be sure the extension works.
 This is an incredibly simple process and often can be cheaper than buying the extension from the manufacturer.

 Backsplash – Protecting Your Walls

 There are so many options when it comes to a backsplash, and many people opt for custom tile.
 There are simpler options such as backsplash panels that vary in color, style, and material.
 Panels are easier to clean than tile since you don’t have to worry about cleaning grout.

 These three videos by XtremeAir are an excellent guide to installing each type of range hood.
 Installing the range hood itself is a bit of work, but the ductwork may require a professional to install properly.
 Especially, if you’re going to be cutting into your roof to install a vent cap.

 Top Picks: Under-Cabinet Range Hoods

-Broan really dominates with their ductless range hoods.
-They have some great ductless models for both Wall-Mount and Under-Cabinet types.
+Broan is a top pick and really dominates with their ductless range hoods.
+They have some great ductless models for both wall mounted and Under-Cabinet types.
 Some models shown here are convertible to either ductless or ducted.
 The convertible models generally come standard with aluminum mesh filters for ducted installation.
-That means if you plan on installing it as a ductless you will need to buy the charcoal filters separately.
+That means if you plan on installing it as a ductless range hood you will need to buy the charcoal filters separately.